vtexdocs/dev-portal-content/docs/guides/Checkout/cart-attachments-section-quick-start-guides/add-client-preferences-to-the-cart.md

 }
 [/block]

->ℹ️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview.
+> ℹ️️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview.

 ## Error codes